 A second key to the identification of new forms of oligopolistic market structures on a global scale is to examine the nature of changes in the boundaries of industries and of the rules of competition within them.
 The formation of traditional oligopolies, as described above, is based on three relatively static pillars: the ability to identify a small number of competitors, mainly other domestic firms, among whom mutual interdependence and forbearance are practised; the set of products or the industry within which oligopolistic competition takes place; and the technological trajectory which these products will follow.
 The globalization of knowledge-based competition has made it increasingly more difficult to identify potential rivals in distant markets.
-Even more difficult to predict in this period of rapid technological change are one's competitors when these may emerge from other industries as a result of a technologies.
+Even more difficult to predict in this period of rapid technological change are one's competitors when these may emerge from other industries as a result of a technological discontinuity or through the combination of hitherto unrelated generic technologies.
 Digitalization in the data processing industry leading to what became known as the information technology and later the information and communications technology industry is one such example.

 At their origin, all computer manufacturers were vertically integrated companies that produced their own hardware, proprietary operating systems (software) and the semiconductors that made computing possible.
 IBM dominated the field.
 When digital Equipment Corporations (DEC) sold its first mini-computer without software bundled-in, it broke with this tradition and created an opportunity for software producers to emerge on this new horizontal segment.

 A new market niche for alternatives to the mainframe computer also now opened.
 Over the next decade semiconductor manufactures formed a second horizontal segment in the data processing industry and the introduction of the personal computer by Apple in 1997 led to further differentiation among end products in the data processing industry.
 The development of workstations and new microprocessors based on reduced instruction set computing (risc) designs further widened the field of competition in the information technology industry as a whole.
-Within it, however, a variety of knowledge-based networked oligopolies began to form.39
+Within it, however, a variety of knowledge-based networked oligopolies began to form.
+They share four principal characteristics (Mytelka and Delapierre, 1999):